pw_function#

 Pigweed AI summary: This section compares the size of an API using a pw::Function to a traditional function pointer, and presents a size report showing no difference in size between the two.

-The following size report compares an API using a pw::Function
+The following size report compares an API using a pw::Function to a

 traditional function pointer.